AndrewLi200504/groove_music/README.md

 ## What is Groove Music?

 Groove Music is a music composition tool.
+It aims to allow users of any musical experience to create their own works of music complete with tempo, rhythm, and instrumentals.
 ## User Stories
 <b>As a user, I would like to,</b>
 <ul>